Wednesday 14 May 2025 | |

 |

 10:15 » 11:15 | Session 6 – Fashion in Trouble: ADR or Litigation to the Rescue?
-Organised by the Litigation, International Arbitration, Insolvency and Intellectual Property, Technology, Media, and Telecommunications Commissions In intellectual property ("IP") driven industries such as fashion, publishing, entertainment and gaming, the value of a company is often tied to intangible assets such as brand identity, copyrights, trademarks and licences.
+Organised by the Litigation, International Arbitration, Insolvency and Intellectual Property, Technology, Media, and Telecommunications Commissions In intellectual property ("IP") driven industries like fashion, the value of a company is often tied to intangible assets such as brand identity, trademarks, designs, copyright and relating licences.
 In the event of financial distress or insolvency, these assets become critical to stakeholders, including creditors, licensors and licensees.
-This panel explores, among other things, how such assets can be valued, the barriers to the sale of IP, and how arbitration clauses embedded in licensing and publishing agreements can affect the resolution of disputes in distressed situations, including insolvency, bankruptcy or restructuring.
+This panel explores, among other things, how such assets can be valued, the barriers to the sale of IP, and the role that arbitration and litigation may play in resolving disputes in distressed situations.
 We will look at case studies, legal principles and best practices for protecting IP rights in times of financial instability.
 Moderator: Giulia Beneduci, De Berti Jacchia, Italy Speakers:

 |